Marcia Barrett: Boney M. early era

-After an unsuccessful solo single "You" in the late 1980s, written by Kelvin James, she abandoned her solo project.
-Farian took one of the songs written by James for her, "Breakaway", and used it on Boney M.'s next album Boonoonoonoos—with his own vocals on verses.
-Barrett, however, sang lead on the single "We Kill the World (Don't Kill the World)" in 1981.
-Although only a modest hit in the UK (#39), it topped the charts in Spain and South Africa.
+After an unsuccessful solo single, "You", in the late 1980s, written by Kelvin James, she abandoned her solo project.
+Farian took one of the songs written by James for her, "Breakaway", and used it on Boney M.'s next album Boonoonoonoos, with his own vocals on verses.
+Barrett, however, sang the lead on the single "We Kill the World (Don't Kill the World)" in 1981.
+Although only a modest hit in the UK (reaching no. 39), it topped the charts in Spain and South Africa.
 The group became less popular from 1982 onwards, when Bobby Farrell was replaced by Reggie Tsiboe.

-In 1983, Barrett was introduced to Eddy Grant who produced demos with her for CBS.
-Farian reminded her she was still contractually committed to Boney M. On their seventh album Ten Thousand Lightyears she is only occasionally heard on backing vocals.
-On their final album Eye Dance, she can barely be heard, and on the group's reunion remix album, Greatest Hits of All Times - Remix '88, her vocals were toned down on most tracks.
-After Liz Mitchell's departure during the 1989 tour, Madeleine Davis joined the group.
+In 1983, Barrett was introduced to Eddy Grant, who produced demos with her for CBS.
+However, Farian reminded her she was still contractually committed to Boney M. On their seventh album, Ten Thousand Lightyears, she is on backing vocals.
+After Mitchell's departure during the 1989 tour, Madeleine Davis joined the group.
 When Farian announced he would not be making any new recordings, the group went to France to record "Everybody Wants to Dance Like Josephine Baker" with producer Barry Blue.
-She did all lead and backing vocals on the A-side, but Farian withdrew the single, angry that the group used the name Boney M. After a court case in 1990, the group members went their separate ways.
+Barrett did all lead and backing vocals on the A-side, but Farian withdrew the single, angry that the group had used the name Boney M. After a court case in 1990, the group members went their separate ways.
 Barrett was never involved in any of the Boney M. projects and recordings throughout the following decades.

 Life after Boney M.

 "Life after Boney M. – my dear, I've been through hell and back", Barrett said in a radio interview in November 2001.
 After the group split in 1990, Barrett was recording rock tracks in Munich when she was diagnosed with ovarian cancer.
 She had a recurrence of her disease and was unable to work.

-By 1997, she began working with producer Scott Christina on dance tracks.
+By 1997, she had begun working with producer Scott Christina on dance tracks.
 The resulting album, Survival, appeared in November 1999.
-Two new tracks, a solo of Boney M.'s No. 1 hit "Rivers of Babylon" and a new track called "Seasons" were played on a small Dutch radio show, but neither track was released.
+Two new tracks, a solo of Boney M.'s no. 1 hit "Rivers of Babylon" and a new track called "Seasons" were played on a small Dutch radio show, but neither track was released.
 In 2003, a benefit EP No War!
 Peace and Love was released as a protest against the US military intervention in Iraq, and generated $295 for the War Child charity.